material-motion/material-motion/concepts/primitives.md

 # Primitives

-This section defines essential tools applicable to interactive motion.
+This section explores essential building blocks of interactive motion.

 This section’s topics: